sedroche/proposals/apbs/create-secret-and-configmap-during-provision.md

 When provisioning a new service instance, we should create two configuration resources:

 1) A secret containing private information such as usernames and passwords or anything that we do not want to be exposed to the mobile client.
-2) A configmap containing all of the required information needed for a mobile client to access the service.
+2) A configmap containing all of the required information needed for a mobile client to use the service.

 Note it may be neccessary to duplicate some information across each of these resources (ie the URI of the service for example).